-Triangle bikinis look great on slim women, as do bikinis that fasten around the back of the neck.
-Plus bikini bottoms that tie at the side look great on svelte legs.
+Triangle bikinis look great on slim women, as halter necks.
+Plus those little bottoms that tie at the side look great on trim pins.
 If you prefer a one-piece, go for one with geometric motifs to highlight your waist and give you shape.

 As women with boyish frames lack curves, Nicky says: "Bandeau and halter neck tops are very flattering for smaller busts.
 Go for horizontal stripes if you want to create a little curve.

-Another shortcut to curves is to look for frilly bikinis which add volume and movement.
+Another tip?
+Look for frilly bikinis to add curves, volume and movement.

-If your shoulders and hips are the same width and you have a slim waist to boot, you're lucky enough to be able to wear pretty much any kind of swimwear.
+If your shoulders and hips are the same width and you have a slim waist, you're lucky enough to be able to wear pretty much any kind of swimwear.

-Take care with one-piece costumes though as they have to fit perfectly: if they don't hug your curves in the right places they can flatten your shape and make you look heavier than you are.
+Avoid one-piece costumes though unless they fit perfectly: if they don't hug your curves in all the right places they can flatten your shape and make you look heavier than you are.